DataDog/integrations-core/postfix/README.md

 **WARNING**: Using `postqueue` to monitor the mail queues will not report a count of messages for the `incoming` queue.

 ### Using sudo
-Edit the file `postfix.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's directory.
+Edit the file `postfix.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample postfix.d/conf.yaml][2] for all available configuration options:

 ```
 init_config: